 Poetry can take various forms but always expresses a message in a unique way, often with rhythm or rhyme.
-However, some of the most intensely expressive poetry is highly descriptive and uses language that creates images and feelings beyond that of other literary work.
-Descriptive poetry, unlike narrative poetry, is known not necessarily for telling a story but for its deep depiction of a person, animal or inanimate object.
+However, some of the most intensely expressive poetry is highly descriptive and uses language that creates images and feelings beyond that of other literary works.
+Explore examples of famous descriptive poets known for their rich vocabulary and the imagery they produce within their written work.

-Light-winged Smoke, Icarian bird,
+"Light-winged Smoke, Icarian bird,

 Melting thy pinions in thy upward flight,